benjaminwilcox/ghidra-server-iac/README.md

 **No valid credential sources found / no EC2 IMDS role found**

 - You’re not logged in to AWS locally.
-See [AWS credentials](#aws-credentials).
 Test with `aws sts get-caller-identity`.

 **Ghidra port unreachable**